 Together, We're Building!

-With community support, the 2024 Bond Program continues to move forward, creating safe and modern learning spaces across the district.
+With community support, the 2024 Bond Program continues to move forward, creating safe and modern learning spaces across the District.
 Since voter approval in May 2024, planning and construction have progressed steadily.
+Here is an update on the following projects:

 Seven buses were purchased in Fall 2025 and delivered in January 2026, including three 54-passenger buses and four 77-passenger buses.
-An additional 10 buses were purchased in May 2026, including three Special Education (SPED) 54-passenger buses and seven 77-passenger buses, with delivery anticipated in August 2026.
+An additional 10 buses were purchased in May 2026, including three Special Education (SPED) 54-passenger buses and seven 77-passenger buses, with delivery anticipated this month.

 Waterford Oaks Elementary School – Renovation work began June 1, including removal of old ceilings, systems, and finishes.
 Electrical safety work is complete, plumbing and mechanical work is beginning and full renovation is in progress.

-Cedar Hill High School – Design work began in October 2025 to plan building upgrades, including new elevators, replacement of water heaters, improvements to the roof and HVAC systems, upgrades to the gym (including new bleachers), enhancements to the Performing Arts Center, classroom renovations, updated flooring, painting, cabinetry, new furniture and equipment, and additional security improvements.
-The design team continues to meet regularly with District and Campus Leadership throughout the planning process.
+Cedar Hill High School – Design work began in October 2025 to develop plans for building upgrades, including new elevators, replacement of water heaters, roof and HVAC improvements, gym upgrades (including new bleachers), enhancements to the Performing Arts Center, classroom renovations, updated flooring, painting, cabinetry, new furniture and equipment, and additional security improvements.

 Bessie Coleman Middle School – Design work began in January 2026 and includes planned upgrades to boilers, elevators, roof and HVAC systems, fire sprinklers, Fine Arts spaces such as the black box theatre, art, orchestra, and dance areas, stage lighting and sound, interior renovations, FFE, and security enhancements.
 The design team has collaborated with District and Campus leadership throughout the design phase.